 One of the best things you can do for a happy life and a good death is to learn how to make meaningful amends.
-Apologizing in a way that’s heartfelt is a skill and an art.
+Apologizing in a heartfelt way is a skill and an art.
 Typically, the benefits of forgiveness are felt by the person doing the forgiving.
-As a death doula, I see those benefits in a new and powerful way.

-If there are any commonalities among people at the end of their lives, perhaps it’s this:
+Everyone is different in life and death.
+I’ve never seen any two deaths that are exactly alike.
+However, if there are any commonalities among people at the end of their lives, perhaps it’s this:

 1. The harm you do to others comes back to you.